MCAT Physics: What You Need To Know

 • 15 independent questions

-The second section, “Chemical and Physical Foundations of Biological Systems,” is where you will encounter the majority of physics questions.
-However, the first three sections are science-based and will cover content from introductory biology, chemistry, and physics.
+The second section, “Chemical and Physical Foundations of Biological Systems,” is where you will encounter most MCAT physics questions.
+However, the first three sections are science-based and will cover introductory biology, chemistry, and physics.

 What Do You Need to Know for MCAT Physics?

-For most pre-med students, physics is one of the most challenging courses they need to take.
+There is a lot you need to know about the MCAT physics.
+For most pre-med students, physics is one of the most challenging courses they must take.
 With long and complex math formulas, thinking about preparing for the physics questions on the MCAT may be daunting.

 • MCAT Math